-Businesses can be a sticky and complicated area when it comes to divorce.
+Businesses can be a sticky and complicated area when it comes to getting a divorce.
 Regularly, I am approached by my clients who ask how they can “get their hands on” their spouse’s business assets.
 Conversely, there are those concerned that their partner is seeking to make a claim on their business and “ruin them” and want to make sure they cannot do this.

 Often a spouse assumes that their partner’s business is worth a small fortune and they do not want to lose out on that potential asset in terms of both the capital value and the potential income that is derived from it in a divorce financial settlement.